rifqifarhansyah/GIK-SimpleInstructionMultipleData/README.md

 ## Features
 - This program will first ask the user to input the number of data (`n`) that will be used in the program.
 - Then, the program will ask user to input a `sequence of n data`.
 The data must separated by `space`.
-- After that, the program will ask user to input the number of query (`q`) that will be used in the program.
+- After that, the program will ask user to input query `q` that will be used in the program.
-- Finally, the program will output the result of the search process, that contains the `time` that is needed to search the query and the `index` of the data that is the query.
+- Finally, the program will output the result of the search process, that contains the `time` was needed to search the query and the `index` of the data that is the query.

 <a name="technologies-used"></a>